 C. Inspection of Books and Records

 Every Elder shall have the absolute right at any reasonable time to inspect all books, records, documents of every kind, and the physical properties of Providence Bible Church and also of its subsidiary organizations, if any.

 Upon the dissolution of Providence Bible Church, the Board of Elders shall, after paying or making provisions for the payment of all liabilities of the Church, dispose of all assets of the Church exclusively for the purposes of the Church in such manner or to such organization or organizations organized and operated exclusively for religious purposes, and which affirm the beliefs mentioned in the Doctrinal Statement, and shall at the time qualify as an exempt organization or organizations under section 501 (c) (3) of the Internal Revenue Code of 1954 (or corresponding provision of any future United States Internal Revenue Law).

-one another through Discipleship
+- Edify one another

-of Christ through Outreach
+- Testify of Christ

 1516 W. Prospect Rd.